pace-neutrons/pace-developers/python_interface/design/01_pace_python_high_level_discussion.md

 # <a name="summary"></a> Summary

-1. It is possible to distribute Horace/Herbert Matlab code to users with a Python interface, without them needing a Matlab license.
+1. It is possible to distribute a Python package of Horace/Herbert to users which wraps the Matlab code and does not require them to have a Matlab license.
 2. In the most common use case, both Matlab and Python interpreters are loaded into the same process so (in principle) can read each others data directly without copying.
 3. It is possible for Matlab client code to call host Python code and vice versa.
 4. New style classes (defined by the `classdef` keyword) are needed for the Python interface to Matlab.

 One implication of the possibility of an embedded Python within Matlab to call functions in the host Matlab workspace (and vice versa) is that it is *possible* to reimplement Horace/Herbert in Python piecemeal.
-However, because of the data copy required by the internal Matlab-Python library, this piecemeal implementation would not be performant.
+However, because of the data copying required by the internal Matlab-Python library, this piecemeal implementation would not be performant.
-Avoid the data copies *may* be possible, but would be difficult to implement and may result in hard-to-diagnose and intermittent memory bugs.
+There is a way to avoid these data copies but this has not been prototyped or implemented yet.
-In addition, as this piecemeal implementation progresses, it would likely introduce a lot of complications into the build system and testing framework, which might mean that the code becomes less stable.
+In any case, as this piecemeal implementation progresses, it would likely introduce a lot of complications into the build system and testing framework, which might mean that the code becomes less stable.
 It also means that there is less incentive to migrate the Horace/Herbert code base away from Matlab and keeps Matlab as a dependency for us (as developers).
 Finally, it is dependent on being able to access the Matlab Compiler Toolbox which is "free" for us for the moment, but may not be in future (whenever the licenses are renegotiated).